Studio3T/robomongo/docs/BuildRobo3TOnWindows.md

     > bin\build

 ```
-// For fatal error LNK1170: line in command file contains 131071 or more characters
+// If you see fatal error LNK1170: line in command file contains 131071 or more characters
-Workaround Solution:
+Solution:
-1. copy robo-shell 'build' folder to E:/
-2. Create env. var.: MongoDB_OBJECTS E:/
+1. Create environment variable MongoDB_OBJECTS, set a short path e.g. "C:/"
-3. Open a new command prompt and re-build
+2. Open a new VS2017 x64 Native Tools Command Prompt and build Robo 3T Shell
+3. Robo 3T Shell build script will copy the object files into MongoDB_OBJECTS directory
+4. Build Robo 3T again (clean build might be needed)
 ```

 **Run Robo 3T**